Samizo-AITL/Edusemi-Plus/archive/legacy/index.md

 title: Legacy Technology
 ---

-# Legacy Technology
+# 🧭 Legacy Technology

-Legacy Technology is not a collection of obsolete processes.
+**Legacy Technology** is not a collection of obsolete processes.

-This archive documents **canonical failure-and-recovery cases** where physical mechanisms directly constrained **yield, reliability, and business decisions**.
+This archive documents **canonical failure-and-recovery cases** in which **physical mechanisms directly constrained** yield, reliability, and ultimately **business decisions**.

-These cases are preserved not as nostalgia, but as **reference structures** that still reappear in modern semiconductor, system, and AI-integrated designs.
+These cases are preserved not as nostalgia, but as **reference structures**—patterns of causality that continue to reappear in modern semiconductor systems, SoCs, and AI-integrated architectures.

 ---